madhop/autonomous-mini-4wd/README.md

 You can try an example provided by us by running the command "./launch_lanes_detection [video_path]"

-*The algorithm*:
+Given different videos, in order to get a better performance in each different case, you may need to change some parameters:
+- "rectWidthRatio": to change the width of the windows (Figure 3);
+- "nRect": to change the number of windows;
+- "brightnessModelB0" and "brightnessModelB1": to tune the thresholding;
+- "order": the order of the curve to fit;
+- "perspAnchorOffsetRatio": to move up/down the bigger base of the trapezoid (four yellow dots in Figure 1) upon which the perspective transform is computed.

+***The algorithm***:
-- ***Camera calibration***: each frame is undistorted.
+- **Camera calibration**: each frame is undistorted.
 - **Vanishing point** (green dot in the image): computed as moving average in the first "vanishingPointWindow" frames of the video.
 ![alt text](https://image.ibb.co/j8JF8S/2_vanish_point.jpg)
 (Figure 1)
 Only after the computation of the vanishing point, the algorithm start looking for the lanes:
 - **Perspective transform** to have a bird view of the image
 - **Binary thresholding** of the perspective transform to distinguish the lanes from the road
 ![alt text](https://image.ibb.co/djExoS/threshold.jpg)